 2. Choose a reliable hosting service

 Website speed can only be achieved with high-quality web hosting.
-A hosting provider and a package must meet your bandwidth and performance needs.
+A hosting provider and a package must meet your time and performance needs.
 Most WordPress servers provide various hosting options, including shared, dedicated, VPS, and managed WordPress hosting.
 It’s generally true that you get what you pay for with WordPress hosting plans.
 Shared hosting is on the other end of the spectrum.

 Reputable hosting companies should offer dedicated VPS or managed-to-host plans for well-established websites with more content and higher traffic.
 Increased traffic won’t be a problem because these strategies will provide enough server resources.

-3. Update everything- Affects WordPress Site Speed
+3. Update everything—Affects WordPress Site Speed

 4. Use PHP’s most recent version

 The PHP coding language powers all WordPress websites.
 This means that the files for your website are saved and executed on a web server.
-PHP, like themes and plugins, is updated regularly to improve performance, which speeds up your site’s loading time.
+PHP, like themes and plugins, is regularly updated to improve performance, which in turn speeds up your site’s loading time.
 PHP 7 was released as a stable version.
 You have no excuse not to operate your website on PHP 7, as it offers significant performance gains over PHP 6.

 5. Remove unnecessary plugins